Georgian civil war of 1623–1658: Alliance of the Nobles

 Levan II Dadiani, Prince of Mingrelia.

 The early 17th century was marked by a growing movement among several Georgian nobles to reunify the country under a single crown, though uncertainty persisted regarding who the rightful heir to a united throne should be.
 During the Safavid invasion of Eastern Georgia in 1614, King Teimuraz I of Kakheti sought refuge in Imereti, where the court at Kutaisi attempted to rally its vassals to reconquer the territories occupied by Persia.

 This policy of unity culminated in 1618, when Mamia II Gurieli, Prince of Guria, arranged the marriage of his daughter Tamar to the Imeretian crown prince Alexander, who was only nine years old at the time.

 However, the fragile alliance soon collapsed.
-In 1620, Tamar was accused of adultery and sent back to Guria, provoking the anger of her father.
+In 1620, Tamar was accused of adultery and subsequently sent back to Guria, provoking the anger of her father.
 Levan II Dadiani seized the opportunity to forge a close alliance among the major nobles of Western Georgia.
 In 1621, he married Tamunia Sharvashidze, daughter of Prince Seteman of Abkhazia, and sent his sister Mariam Dadiani to Guria to marry Simon Gurieli, son of Prince Mamia II.
 These dynastic unions laid the foundation for an ambitious political alliance among the western Georgian aristocracy, which soon turned against King George III of Imereti.

 Early Conflicts

-Within a few months, Levan II Dadiani raised a large army, gathering troops from Guria, Mingrelia, and Abkhazia, but also from the mountainous region of Svaneti and the distant Muslim province of Jiketi on the shores of the Black Sea.
+Within a few months, Levan II Dadiani raised a large army, gathering troops from Guria, Mingrelia, and Abkhazia, as well as from the mountainous region of Svaneti and the distant Muslim province of Jiketi on the shores of the Black Sea.
 Controlling the entire coastline, the rebel princes imposed an economic blockade on the kingdom, causing famine in Kutaisi, the royal capital.

 Meanwhile, the high noble Paata Tsulukidze, a close ally of King George III, betrayed his sovereign and defected to Mingrelia, where he became the vizier of Levan II.

 To suppress the rebellion, King George III gathered his forces and launched an offensive against Dadiani in the winter of 1623.
 On 9 December, the opposing armies clashed near the village of Gochouri, where the royal troops were defeated.
 Following the loss, George III retreated to his capital, while many Imeretian soldiers were taken hostage by the rebels until the king paid a ransom for their release.

 This incident marked the first recorded instance of hostage-taking among enemy combatants in Georgia since the Mongol invasions of the 13th century.
 The practice subsequently re-emerged on Georgian battlefields as a profitable custom, persisting throughout the seventeenth century.